andreahergert/team_profile_generator/README.md

 ## Installation:
 - Download it through Github
 - Ensure inquirer is installed
-- Ensure just is installed for testing
+- Ensure jest is installed for testing

 ## Usage:
 - Open terminal and navigate to correct folder